abdolence/kms-aead-rs/README.md

 # KMS/AEAD envelope encryption for GCP/AWS KMS and Ring AEAD for Rust

-Available providers for:
- - Google Cloud Platform KMS
- - Amazon Web Services KMS

 Features:
 - Able to encode using default/current session key (DEK) or receiving it as a parameter
 - Manual rotation of default/current session key (DEK) or automatic key generation for each of the request
 - Provides a public and simple implementation for Ring based AEAD encryption without using KMS.
 - Opt-in for KMS based secure random generator for GCP and AWS instead of Ring.

+Available KMS providers:
+- Google Cloud Platform KMS
+- Amazon Web Services KMS

 ## Quick start